aep-dev/aep.dev/README.md

 ## Learn and Connect

-If you'd like to get involved in the AIP community, we'd love to have you!
+If you'd like to get involved in the AEP community, we'd love to have you!
 The following channels of communication are available:

 - [The #aep channel in the CNCF Slack](https://cloud-native.slack.com/archives/C04TX46UCTV).
   Sign up at https://slack.cncf.io.
 - [The AEP Google Calendar, to view any upcoming meetings](https://calendar.google.com/calendar/u/0?cid=N2UzNWRkM2RmMTk0YTMyZjRmYTdjMDNhMzQ1NGUyNGJhMzY1MWU2ZjU2ODI0OGVmZTFkZGYxZTM0YTdiZWU5ZUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t).
   - A weekly project meeting is held, which anyone interested is welcome to attend!

 ## License